jina-ai/docs/chapters/sparse.rst

 Then we're able to make use of the `SimpleScipyCOOEncoder` defined above, inside the Jina Index and Search Flow.

+In Jina-Hub, we have created the `TFIDFTextEncoder <https://github.com/jina-ai/jina-hub/tree/master/encoders/nlp/TFIDFTextEncoder>`_ to encode text into sparse representation, the ``TFIDFTextEncoder`` is a wrapper on top of scikit-learn ``TfidfVectorizer`` to encode text data into a Scipy sparse matrix.

-You can create your own Encoder to encode your Document content into your expected format.
+You can create your own Encoder to encode your Document content into the expected format.

 Use a Jina Sparse Indexer
 --------------------------